 - Tissue and muscle recovery

 Fun fact: Chia seeds have more omega 3 than flax seeds (about 59% vs. 42% respectively).
 In fact, chia seeds surpass the total healthy fat content of flax, wheat germ, sunflower and pumpkin seeds.
+Including them in your diet alongside an option like LSA provides a complementary nutrient suite to be reckoned with.

 What does modern research have to say about chia seeds?